-- Focussing on quality first teaching for all pupils, ensuring that any children who are falling behind are rapidly identified and access appropriate support or intervention. - Ensuring school has a focus on Phonics and Early Reading so that all children are nurtured to become readers. - Have a through school focus on developing oracy abilities to enable disadvantaged pupils to better access the curriculum, build their confidence and find their voice. - Carefully sequencing maths, writing and the wider curriculum so that all children can keep up with the lessons and achieve their potential. - Ensuring that appropriate provision is made for pupils who have an identified SEN need in addition to disadvantage, including access to appropriate agencies if required. - Keeping social, emotional and mental wellbeing at the centre of our ethos and curriculum to ensure that all children are equipped to talk about and manage big emotions. - Provide support to address the wider needs of the family so that the children feel safe and secure at home and so that the parents are aspirational for their child and are able to value and support their child's education. - Removing any barriers that impact negatively on a child's attendance at school to ensure they have maximum access to the curriculum and quality teaching.
+- Focussing on quality first teaching for all pupils, ensuring that any children who are falling behind are rapidly identified and access appropriate teaching, support or intervention. - Ensuring school has a focus on Phonics and Early Reading so that all children are nurtured to become readers. - Have a through school focus on developing oracy abilities to enable disadvantaged pupils to better access the curriculum, build their confidence and find their voice. - Carefully sequencing maths, writing and the wider curriculum so that all children can keep up with the lessons and achieve their potential. - Ensuring that appropriate provision is made for pupils who have an identified SEN need in addition to disadvantage, including access to appropriate agencies if required. - Having a clear programme of support for pupils with EAL alongside their disadvantage to ensure that these pupils either achieve age related expectation, or if transferring into school, make rapid progress and we narrow the gap between them and the national expectations. - Keeping social, emotional and mental wellbeing at the centre of our ethos and curriculum to ensure that all children are equipped to talk about and manage big emotions. - Provide support to address the wider needs of the family so that the children feel safe and secure at home and so that the parents are aspirational for their child and are able to value and support their child's education. - Removing any barriers that impact negatively on a child's attendance at school to ensure they have maximum access to the curriculum and quality teaching.